Directors

 Sergi Delgado Segura

-Sergi is the CEO of Talaia Labs.
-He is currently building The Eye of Satoshi.
-His research interest lies on Bitcoin, networks, and privacy.
+Sergi is a Bitcoin dev and researcher at Chaincode Labs.
+Also, he's the lead developer and maintainer of The Eye of Satoshi.
+My research interest lies on Bitcoin, networks and privacy.

 Kevin Sekniqi